-The Deer Park is set around a large open space which is home to three species of deer (Fallow, Sika and Axis), Pygmy Goats, a Zipwire and a Picnic Area.
+The Deer Park is set around a large open space which is home to three species of deer (Fallow, Sika and Axis), Pygmy Goats and a Zipwire.

 It’s a fun and adventurous area of the Park that is popular with the children, as they can get close to the animals before launching themselves on a pendulum seat, travelling 25 metres to a buffer station.